| |

 Physical

-I felt really strong – I’m hardly the person that started this trek 5 weeks ago.
-Granted, my feet still hurt at night and my blisters still flair up, but you learn to deal with it.
-Your body adapts – just like the skin on your feet toughens – so does your whole body.
-Sleep is the key – your body repairs over night.
+I felt really strong – I’m hardly the person who started this trek 5 weeks ago.
+Granted, my feet still hurt at night and my blisters still flare up, but you learn to deal with it.
+Your body adapts – just like the skin on your feet toughens, so does your whole body.
+Sleep is the key – your body repairs overnight.
 Some nights I would wake up sweating in my sleeping bag as my body was generating so much heat trying to repair all of the aches that my sleeping bag was like an oven!

 Mental